mblac219/semantic_html/README.md

 # semantic_html
 ## Objectives
-The objective was to refactor generic HTML code into semantic HTML code.
+As a developer, I took a look through the css stylesheet noticed only generic html tags being used throughout the body of the code.
+The objective is to refactor generic HTML code into semantic HTML code without altering the looks of the webpage.

 ## What tags were used?
 I attempted to refactor some generic HTML code into Semantic HTML code with the use of header, nav, main, article, figure and footer